Council seeks candidates to support the ongoing advancement of the profession in Ontario

 - Set and approve the strategic direction, related priorities and corporate performance management framework.

-- Approve the annual business plan and performance targets.
+- Approve the annual business plan and budget.

-- Set the policy and advocacy framework and provide guidance and support to the President & CEO and senior team in the implementation of the strategic plan and annual business plan.
+- Provide guidance and support to the President & CEO and senior team in the implementation of the strategic plan and annual business plan.

 - Ensure the development of a risk management strategy and plan.